lark-parser/Lark.js/README.md

     - Fast and light, competitive with PLY
     - Can generate a stand-alone parser ([read more](docs/tools.md#stand-alone-parser))
  - **EBNF** grammar
+ - Usable in the browser and in Node
  - Automatic line & column tracking
  - Standard library of terminals (strings, numbers, names, etc.)
  - Import grammars from Nearley.js ([read more](/docs/tools.md#importing-grammars-from-nearleyjs))